 The 1960s and 1970s witnessed an outburst of activity in the Soviet Union in the field of light-music which is still going on today.
-There were important works written analyzing the art and describing the light-music instruments, many performances were presented all over the country, and theoretical and practical concerns were discussed at symposiums and festivals.
-Sometimes works were limited to visual designs, but more frequently they were the result of an interrelationship of the arts, combining visual and auditory media, and sometimes including live actors and dancers as well.
+There were important works written analyzing the art and describing the light-music instruments, many were presented all the performances over country, and theoretical discussed and practical concerns were at symposiums and festivals.
+Sometimes works were limited to visual designs, but more frequently they were the result of an interrelationship of the arts, combining visual and audial media, and sometimes including live actors and dancers as well.

 In 1969 in the Ukraine, Y. Pravdiuk organized a kinetic music art studio in Kharkov.
 An engineer by profession, Pravdiuk built a light instrument in 1955 and began to create compositions synthesized with music.
-In the early stages he worked on the principle of synchrony, but later in 1970 when he performed Scriabin's "Prometheus," he used audiovisual polyphony, where the interrelationships between the auditory and visual components were more subtle and complex.
+In the early stages he worked on the principle of synchrony, but later in 1970 when he performed Scriabin's "Prometheus", he used audio-visual polyphony, where the interrelationships between the audial and visual components were more subtle and complex.